 I found a nut placement from an incredibly awkward stance.
 Parker coaxed me to go higher.
 I slapped with my left and then pinched hard, establishing my right foot out to the side.
 I turned my left hip into the wall and was nervous about having my gear so far below me.
 I took a breath and locked a finger down into the thin crack and brought my left foot directly underneath me—but that was a mistake.
 I’m coming off, I thought.
 The fall felt big, but it felt good to take a winger.
 It was the first fall I’d taken in a very long time, unplanned and euphoric.

 A few weeks ago, I had been climbing with Gašper Pintar in the Creek.
 I took on a yellow Metolius on Death of a Cowboy (5.13-).
 Gašper’s observation: “I used to be afraid and what’s changed is that now, I tell myself to go for it.
 Why not?
 The gear is safe.”
 Remembering those words when I was above my last piece, I followed his advice and pushed until I fell.

-When I reached the ground after my redpoint, David laughed and said: “Bio-mechanically, you have EVERY advantage over most climbers.
-You’re ninety pounds and got less pounds per square inch.
+When I returned a day later, I kept the same head and redpointed it.
+I remembered the gear and I kept my movement static.
+I lowered to the ground and that’s when I heard David’s booming laughter.
+He said, “Bio-mechanically, you have EVERY advantage over most climbers.
+You’re ninety pounds and got fewer pounds per square inch.
 You are not too short!
-It means is you’ve got to get your ass up and climb harder.”
+All it means is you’ve got to get your ass up and climb harder.”